top of page

 1. In the Jigsaw Method, students explain different events or documents to each other in groups (though there's more to it than that).

-2. What if a discussion was silent?
+2. If your students talk A LOT, you may be wondering if there are any silent discussion options.
 Check out this written discussion method called Big Paper.

 3. For partnered discussions try Give One, Get One or Think, Pair, Share.
 In both cases individuals come up with answers to a prompt on their own and discuss them with a partner.
 In the former, students move on to a new partner once they've gotten a new perspective.
 In the latter, students stick with the same partner and eventually share their conclusions with the class.

-4. Give students a character or personality to role-play, and then have the characters debate in Cafe Conversations.
+4. Give students a perspective, or character to role-play, and then have the characters debate in Cafe Conversations.

 5. Read this article on Socratic Seminars (and get a handout with prompts).
 Try combining this one with the Fishbowl Discussion below.